keirthana/anbox-cloud-docs/contribute/anbox-style-guide.md

 * Insert a blank line after a section title.
 * Do not skip heading levels when creating sections.
 * Avoid using multiple section titles sequentially without any text between them.
-* Avoid manual HTML anchors, links to section titles can be picked up from the page-level TOC.
+* Avoid manual HTML anchors, links to section titles can be picked up from the page-level table of contents.

 ## Admonishments